Drassil/git-wiki-theme/docs/SQL-Versioning.md

 it requires some stuffs to be done on your PR's sql to be compatible with our import system and allow you to avoid double importing of same queries.

-The how to is described under [[Dealing-with-SQL-files|Dealing-with-SQL-files]] article
+The how to is described under [Dealing-with-SQL-files](Dealing-with-SQL-files) article